 Gwendolyn took his hand in hers and a playful smile appeared on her face.
 “It works in your favor that I am and I happen to be a very good instructor as well.”

 Gwen grasped his hand and led him to the row of dancers.
 As they began playing a Scottish reel, she said, “I suppose it would be considered improper for a princess to dance with a man who hasn’t even asked her, but…” She pointed to her legs and glanced around to be sure no one was looking before she lifted her gown and showed Peter she was wearing no stockings and said, “I’ve never been one for anything proper.”

 As they danced, his mind and eyes were hypnotized by this beauty that was dancing with enthusiasm across from him and a smile wider than any woman he’d danced with before.
 The way her face lit up as they moved past one another and every time she whispered in his ear as they got close gave him every reason possible he would see her after this night.
 However, given Gwen’s rank in life and the fact that she could very well be the next queen, Peter was unsure if it would truly be possible.
 His desperation for Gwen’s beauty—more specifically her lips and the curvature and delicacy of them and how the rosiness gave a burst of color against her pale skin but also her sparkling blue eyes— grew with every moment he watched and gave him hope even in the smallest essence as they followed his every move.

 “I always enjoy that dance,” Gwen said as they finished and moved to the side of the room.

 Gwen giggled at Peter’s response.

-Sir Bartholomew approached and asked the princess for the next dance and though she did not want to leave Peter, she extended her hand and complied, fulfilling her obligation as the niece of the King.
+Sir Bartholomew approached and asked the princess for the next dance and though she did not want to leave Peter, she extended her hand and complied, fulfilling her obligation.

 “You didn’t think she’d stay with you all night now, did you?”
 John Croker said as he approached Peter while the Princess was enjoying a dance.